4321 SRAM

 - Find a place to prettily place such transistors

-- Floorplan the grids that integrate well with the rest of the design
+- Floorplan the grids.
+Integrate well with the rest of the design

 Here’s how I did it: